actionhero/www.actionherojs.com/tutorials/web-server.md

 };
 ```

-If you want to shut off access to your action at `server.com/api/stuff/statusPage` and only allow access via `server.com/stuff/statusPage`, you can disable `config.servers.web.urlPathForActions` by setting it equal to `null` (but keeping the `config.servers.web.rootEndpointType` equal to `api`).
+If you want to shut off access to your action at `server.com/api/stuff/statusPage` and only allow access via `server.com/stuff/statusPage`, you can disable `config.web.urlPathForActions` by setting it equal to `null` (but keeping the `config.web.rootEndpointType` equal to `api`).

 Routes will match the newest version of `apiVersion`.
 If you want to have a specific route match a specific version of an action, you can provide the `apiVersion` param in your route definitions: